hashicorp/vault-client-dotnet/docs/Identity.md

 <a name="mfamethodwritetotp"></a>
 # **MFAMethodWriteTOTP**
-> void MFAMethodWriteTOTP (string methodId, MFAMethodWriteTOTPRequest mFAMethodWriteTOTPRequest)
+> void MFAMethodWriteTOTP (MFAMethodWriteTOTPRequest mFAMethodWriteTOTPRequest, string methodId, TimeSpan? wrapTTL = null)

 Update or create a configuration for the given MFA method